cjustinas/BSW-Data-Course/chapter1.md

 xp: 100
 skills: 2
 ```
-Now that you have imported the `pandas` and `numpy` libraries, we can focus on acquiring the data. , but for this particular project we will import an Excel file.
+Now that you have imported `pandas` library, we can focus on acquiring the data.
+Pandas can take take in a variety of difrent data types like , but for this particular project we will import an Excel file.

 `Data Frame`